rmbw74/BangazonApi/README.md

     "lastActive": <string>
 }
 ```
-id = the customer id of the customer you wish to update
+id = the customer id of the customer you wish to update, this must match the id in the URL

 firstName = Customer First Name